brinjal curry

 1. Chop 1 large or 2 medium onions, 1 large or 2 medium tomatoes and 1 green chili.
 I prefer to deseed the tomatoes for this curry.
 If you want you can also puree them in a blender.
 We will need ¾ to 1 cup onions and ¾ to 1 tomatoes.

 2. Wash and cube 250 grams of brinjals.
 Immerse them in a bowl of water to prevent bitter taste and discoloring.
 I usually add ¼ tsp of salt to the water as it prevents the veggie from turning bitter.
 But if left long, brinjal will absorb the salt.
-So do it just before using them.
+So chop them when you are ready to cook.

 chopped brinjal in salt water to